-- 1. Select Endpoint Policy > Network Device Administration > Shell Policies. - 2.
-Enter the name of the policy. - 3.
-Enter the description. - 4.
-Under Device Group, select the Device Group.
+- 1. Select Endpoint Policy > Network Device Administration > Shell Policies.

+- 2. Enter the name of the policy.

+- 3. Enter the description.

-- Policy Applies to all groups If you select this option, the shell policy is applied to all the device groups. - Policy Applies to selected groups If you select this option, the shell policy is applied only to the selected device group. - 5.
-Under Shell Policy, Enter the Default and the Maximum Privilege level (1-15). - 6.
+- 4. Under Device Group, select the Device Group. - Policy Applies to all groups If you select this option, the shell policy is applied to all the device groups. - Policy Applies to selected groups If you select this option, the shell policy is applied only to the selected device group. - 5.
+Under Shell Policy, specify the following: - Enter the Default Privilege level. - Maximum Privilege level (1-15). - (Optional) Service- The default value is "shell".
+Admin can explicitly configure specific service type. - 6.
 Under Command Set, Enter the command, arguments, and the action (permit/deny) for the Admin.
 If it doesn't match any rule it takes the default action: - Deny any command that does not hit any of the rule - Permit any command that does not hit any of the rule - 7.
 Command authorization is supported on most of the switches such as HP and Cisco.
 However, devices such as F5 and Juniper does not support individual command authorization with TACACS+ server due to the delay in command execution.
 For F5 and Juniper devices the required set of commands are mapped to different roles locally as the roles are predefined.
 The TACACS+ server sends the desired role through the custom attributes during user authentication.